DirkPersky/typo3-dp_cookieconsent/Documentation/Developer/More.rst

 ===========
 build your own overlay
 ===========
-or accept/deny cookies outside of the cookie hint, you can use the followed example
+or accept/deny cookies outside of the cookie hint, you can use the followed examples

 .. code-block:: html